 Distance: 1 mile

-Ideal for: families with kids who will love the sandy landscape just as much as the dogs will.
+Ideal for: Families with kids who will love the sandy landscape just as much as the dogs will.

 In addition: You can park in the Holywell National Trust car park before setting out on this circular walk.
 When you return, the dog-friendly Treguth Inn opposite the car park has water bowls handy as well as complimentary biscuits for your hungry hound.

-Why your dog will love this: With four different areas of woodland incorporated into Idless Woods, your dog will have no end of plants to sniff, leaves to root around in and tree trunks to wee up.
+With four different areas of woodland incorporated into Idless Woods, your dog will have no end of plants to sniff, leaves to root around in and tree trunks to wee up.
 Best of all is the stream at the far end of the wood – perfect for hot summer days.

 Terrain: This walk includes a mix of woodland, a few small hills and the stream.
 There is also a paved circular route around the woods if your pampered pup isn’t keen on muddy paws.

-Distance: 6 miles at the longest point, although there are plenty of short-cuts if your hound is dog-tired.
+Distance: 6 miles at the longest point, although there are plenty of shortcuts if your hound is dog-tired.

-Ideal for: making friends – this is a hugely popular dog-walking spot so your pup will have a few more four-pawed pals by the time you’re done.
+Ideal for: Making friends – this is a hugely popular dog-walking spot so your pup will have a few more four-pawed pals by the time you’re done.